cmsc330fall23/cmsc330fall23/projects/project1.md

 `semipublics`: You don't have the code for these tests, but you know if you are failing them on gradescope.<br>
 `secrets`: You don't have the code, and you don't know if you're failing them until grades are released.<br>

+You may *not* import any packages other than `from functools import reduce`.

 ## Part 1: Python Basics
 All code for part 1 should be located in a file called `basics.py`.
 If the file does not have the name `basics.py`, the testing infrastructure will not be able to grade your work.